-The other common feature is the colour-coding of lines, which allows users to quickly identify a specific route including any necessary transfer points.
-This is especially useful when looking at world and trade level, and the WW Ocean trade maps have adopted this.
+Unlike conventional maps, transit maps aren’t necessarily geographically accurate, but are designed to be easily understood.
+Straight lines illustrate a fixed distance between stations (regardless of physical distance), and the colour-coding of lines allows users to quickly identify a specific route, including any necessary transfer points.
+This is particularly useful when looking at world and trade level, and the WW Ocean trade maps have adopted this.

 3. Extra detail – like transit times – is included

 Not only have we colour-coded the routes, but we’ve also included an indication of frequency and typical transit time on every map, as well as detail on ports called and rotations.
 Visually, arrows indicate the direction of travel, dots indicate a port of call, and hollow circles indicate that an inbound voyage calls at a port.
 It really couldn’t be simpler.